jayaraaj/aws-demo/content/46_functional_assurance/1_introduction.md

 These tests should be performed at all test levels, though the focus is different at each level.
 For our particular use case, we will focus on the following
 - UI focuses on validating business process through screens and objects
 - API focuses on back-end services leveraged by front-end elements and objects
-- Mobile refers to a RWD (Responsive Web Design) based interfaces
+- Mobile refers to an RWD (Responsive Web Design) based interfaces